Windscreen glare. We’ve all experienced it at some point and it’s pretty scary when it happens.

 Flip your rearview mirror

 By flipping the little lever at the base of your rearview mirror, you’ll put it into ‘night setting’ which should remove some of the glare from headlights and make them appear dimmer.
+Read more about the Dangers of Driving at Night.

 Consider a shadeband